airlanwong/koobits_asessment/README.md

 The python scripts and answers to the questions. please run the requirement.txt in the virtual environment.
-Note, question 10 requires docker to pull the aws glue image for local run.
+AWS credentials are store in default local aws directory with '~/aws./credentials' Note, question 10 requires docker to pull the aws glue image for local run.

 The questions are tailored to koobits educational context to my best understanding.